 While still very young, she learned to play harmonica and drums, and by the age of 14 – following the death of her mother – she had left home to make her way in music.

-When Sam Green’s Hot Harlem Revue came to town in 1941, Willie Mae heard that Green was looking for talent.
-She could play the harmonica and sing songs she had “picked up off the jukebox,” so Green hired her.
-She spent the next seven years on the road with the revue, singing and dancing in clubs all through the South.
+She travelled and sang throughout the South and when Sam Green’s Hot Harlem Revue came to town in 1941, Green hired her.
+She spent the next seven years on the road with the Revue, singing and dancing in clubs all through the South.

 Thornton moved to California in 1956 and was living in San Francisco when the Sixties blues revival brought her to the attention of young white singers like Janis Joplin.
 Thereafter, Big Mama was on the bill at most of the major jazz and blues festivals, both in the US and overseas.

 Ball and Chain, which was written by Thornton, was recorded by Janis Joplin in 1968.
 But Big Mama herself never profited: “Didn’t get no money from them at all,” she once commented.
 “Everybody livin’ in a house but me.
 I’m just livin’.”